quixio/quix-docs/docs/platform/how-to/confluent-cloud.md

 # Connect to Confluent Cloud

-Quix requires Kafka to provide log functionality for your Quix workspace.
+Quix requires Kafka to provide streaming infrastructure for your Quix workspace.

 When you create a new Quix workspace, there are three hosting options: